lopezwebdev/GoGaijin-Support/privacy-policy.md

 We do not sell, trade, or rent your personal information to third parties.
 Limited information may be shared only in these specific circumstances:

 ### Third-Party Services
-- **Apple Maps/Google Maps:** When you request directions, your location is shared with the mapping service
+- **Apple Maps/Google Maps:** When you request directions, your location is shared with the mapping service solely to dsiplay maps and provide navigation.
+We do not use Google Maps or Apple Maps for advertising, analytics, or tracking.
 - **Phone App:** When you make calls, the phone number is passed to your device's phone app
 - **No Other Sharing:** We do not share your information with any other third parties